 Q. WHAT IS THE COUNCIL OF LANDSCAPE ARCHITECTURAL REGISTRATION BOARDS (CLARB)?

 A. The Council of Landscape Architectural Registration Boards (CLARB) is dedicated to ensuring that all individuals who affect the natural and built environment through the practice of landscape architecture are sufficiently qualified to do so.
-CLARB's members work together to establish standards for education, experience and examination required for the professional licensure of landscape architects.
+CLARB's members work together to establish standards for education, experience and examination required for the professional licensure of Professional Landscape Architects.
 CLARB provides a vital public protection service through the preparation, administration and scoring of the Landscape Architect Registration Examination (L.A.R.E.).
 This examination determines whether applicants for landscape architectural licensure are able to provide landscape architectural services without endangering the health, safety and welfare of the public.
 CLARB strives to ensure that the public has access to the services of as many competent design professionals as possible by supporting licensure efforts and reducing the barriers to interstate and international practice.
-To this end, CLARB manages a professional certification program, through which landscape architects can document and verify their education, experience, examination and licensure history, thereby streamlining the licensure and reciprocal registration processes.
+To this end, CLARB manages a professional certification program, through which Professional Landscape Architects can document and verify their education, experience, examination and licensure history, thereby streamlining the licensure and reciprocal registration processes.

 As a non profit association, CLARB relies heavily on volunteers to provide many of its services to the profession and the public.
 These volunteers spend countless hours developing and grading examinations, serving on committees, establishing policy and providing governance for the organization.
 The dedication of these professionals not only allows CLARB to accomplish its goals, but it also allows CLARB to provide products and services at fees well below true market value.

-Q. CAN AN ARCHITECT, PROFESSIONAL ENGINEER, PROFESSIONAL LAND SURVEYOR AND/OR A LANDSCAPE ARCHITECT WORK DURING THE TIME A COMPLAINT IS BEING INVESTIGATED?
+Q. CAN AN ARCHITECT, PROFESSIONAL ENGINEER, PROFESSIONAL LAND SURVEYOR AND/OR A PROFESSIONAL LANDSCAPE ARCHITECT WORK DURING THE TIME A COMPLAINT IS BEING INVESTIGATED?